Michu-dev/Michu-dev/README.md

 ### Hi there 👋

+I am a student of Computer Science at the Poznań Univeristy of Technology.
+👀 Interested in Software Development and Data Science 🌱 Learning new technologies connected with web development 🔭 Working on projects using Java, React and Python

+### Contact me ✉️

 <!--
 **Michu-dev/Michu-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.